|

 One way to handle errors is to use a match expression.
 Here we call

-the divide function with different values and pattern match on the
+the divide function and pattern match on the result to handle

 |